Cong accuses Irani, BJP MPs of heckling Sonia | Politics

 He also put out a Twitter post asking if rules were only meant for the Opposition.
 Veteran leader Mallikarjun Kharge echoed the outrage. ''The behaviour & unparliamentary conduct of many MPs & Ministers of BJP have been nothing short of outrageous today.

 ''Doesn't (sic) personal attacks on Congress President Smt Sonia Gandhi call for suspension or is this 'honour' reserved only for asking legit parliamentary questions?'' he asked on Twitter.
+In the letter addressed to Birla, the Congress wrote: ''We seek your intervention in sending the matter to the privilege committee as the unruly behaviour of those alleged members may warrant the suspension from the House.''
 Congress MP Jyotsna Mahant alleged that Irani disrespected Sonia Gandhi and spoke while pointing a finger at her. ''This is shameful.
 The BJP and Prime Minister Narendra Modi must apologise for this behaviour.''
 Another Congress leader Geeta Kora said the behaviour Gandhi was subjected to was ''not acceptable''.

 ''The incident that happened in Parliament is a black spot in its history.
 The behaviour towards a senior MP, Sonia Gandhi, is unacceptable.
 Women and male MPs surrounded her, made objectionable comments and Irani spoke to her while pointing a finger at her repeatedly.
 She could have been hurt in the incident.
 I strongly condemn such behaviour and Smriti Irani and the prime minister should apologise in Parliament,'' Kora said.